superseriousbusiness/gotosocial/docs/getting_started/index.md

 GoToSocial supports both SQLite and Postgres and you can start using either.
 We do not currently have tooling to support migrating from SQLite to Postgres or vice-versa, but it is possible in theory.

+For databases to perform properly, they should be run on fast storage that operates with low and stable latency.
+It is possible to run databases on network attached storage, but this adds variable latency and network congestion to the mix, as well as potential I/O contention on the origin storage.

+!!! danger
+    The performance of Hetzner Cloud Volumes is not guaranteed and seems to have very volatile latency.
+You're going to have a bad time running your database on those with extremely poor query performance for even the most basic operations.
+Before filing performance issues against GoToSocial, make sure the problems reproduce with local storage.

 SQLite is great for a single-user instance.
 If you're planning on hosting multiple people it's advisable to use Postgres instead.
 You can always use Postgres regardless of the instance size.

 !!! tip